OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 management and architectural review processes, removing repetitive tasks and guesswork involved in application development, security, code generation, and logging.
-The runtime layer offers the option of deployment either in the OutSystems Cloud or on your own systems.
+The runtime layer offers the option of deployment either in the OutSystems Cloud or on your systems.

 ## Standard, reliable technologies